dimaaan/NOpt/README.md

 ## Usage

-To use NOpt you need to:
+1) install with `Install-Package NOpt`

-1) define a class that holds an options
+2) define a class that holds an options

-2) call NOpt.Parse method to get an options
+3) call NOpt.Parse method to get an options

 ### Flags